 We decided soon after we moved into our rustic beach cottage that we wouldn’t be buying a cheap play set.
 My kids are 7 and 4, and up until now we still haven’t been able to fork over $500-$1200 on a play set that will only last a few years (cheap wood doesn’t last long in our humid climate).

-We decided to spend our money hiring someone to build an awesome tree house that would last for years.
+We decided to spend our money hiring a friend to build an awesome tree house that would last for years.

 Ironically, our tree house cost about the same as a decent sized playhouse (and those don’t even come assembled!).

-Lance our carpenter has given me permission to share step by step how he built our platform tree house.
+Lance our carpenter has given me permission to share step by step instructions on how they built our platform tree house.

 I do believe that after watching him create it, that I could build it myself next time.